 From here we went to the popular Mont Ste.
 Odile, or Hohenburg Abbey, where Saint Odile (c.
 660 to 720) served as abbess.
 Legend has it she was cured of blindness as a child.
 This is why she is known as the patron saint of the blind.
 She is also considered the patron of Alsace.

 From atop this hill, Odile is said to look out over Alsace as protector of the region.
-When one enters the abbey, its church and its chapels, one wonders how they built this many century ago.
-The modern-day road is narrow and winding and the hill has dense forest.
+When one enters the abbey, its church, and its chapels, one wonders how they built this many centuries ago.
+The modern-day road is narrow and winding and the hill has a dense forest.
 One is left to wonder how they were able to get all the materials used in the building to the top of the hill.
 The view is worth the trip.

 Visit the photo gallery here.